 When the parameters describing a DDM are both time-varying and trial-varying, for example, when the drift rate is modulated by covariates that vary on a moment-by-moment basis in time, the computational cost of computing different FPTDs on each trial can become too large for practical use.
 A common approach in this situation is to approximate a time-varying-parameter model with a constant-parameter model that permits fast FPTD evaluation.
 An open question in the literature is the degree to which these commonly-used approximations lead to valid conclusions about the underlying time-varying models of scientific interest.

-In this paper we demonstrate both mathematically and empirically that constant-parameter approximations can lead to substantial statistical biases for parameter inference, suggesting caution for their use.
+In this paper, we demonstrate both mathematically and empirically that constant-parameter approximations can induce substantial statistical bias in parameter inference and, in particular, lead to erroneous conclusions in hypothesis testing, raising serious concerns about their use.
 We focus on a class of DDMs called attentional DDMs (aDDMs) and a class of constant-parameter approximations that we call time-averaged drift approximations (TADA).
 As described in Section \ref{sec: addm}, aDDMs have time-varying and trial-varying drift rates, and TADA for the aDDM replaces the time-varying drift on each trial with its temporal average over the trial.
-We focus on these example cases for the following reasons. (i) They are of current practical importance. (ii) Simple versions facilitate exact mathematical analysis of large-sample statistical behavior. (iii) Most existing uses of constant-parameter approximations arise specifically in aDDMs via approaches related to TADA. (iv) In parallel work \citep{liu2025efficient} we develop an efficient method for computing FPTDs in aDDMs, allowing us to numerically compare true and approximate methods for this class of models.
+We focus on these example cases for the following reasons. (i) They are of current practical importance. (ii) Simple versions facilitate exact mathematical analysis of large-sample statistical behavior. (iii) Most existing uses of constant-parameter approximations arise specifically in aDDMs via approaches related to TADA. (iv) In parallel work \citep{liu2025efficient} we developed \textsc{efpt}, an efficient method called efpt for computing FPTDs in aDDMs, allowing us to numerically compare true and approximate methods for this class of models with ease.